-Where appropriate, students are referred to the school nurse and/or outside agencies.
+Where appropriate, students are referred to the safeguarding team or outside agencies.
 The school will keep up to date about the development of local services and national help lines for young people, promote their existence to students and form working relationships with local agencies that are relevant to student needs.